astarte-platform/astarte/README.md

 ## Let's try it!

-**This is the upcoming 1.0 release branch.
-Astarte 1.0 has not been released yet and may contain bugs.**
+**This is the master branch, which is not guaranteed to always be in a usable state.**

-**You're welcome to test the upcoming release, but for production purposes we recommend using the latest stable release (currently [v0.11.4](https://github.com/astarte-platform/astarte/tree/release-0.11))**
+**For production purposes we recommend using the latest stable release (currently [v0.11.4](https://github.com/astarte-platform/astarte/tree/release-0.11)), this branch should be used only for 1.1 development activities.**

 Can't be easier.
 Pick your favorite machine with at least 4GB of free RAM, make sure it has [Docker](https://www.docker.com/), and simply: